tsackton/taelgar/People/Dunmari/Ikram.md

 > A [[Dunmar|Dunmari]] [[Humans|human]] (he/him)
 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%%need to get campaign info and whereabouts from various other notes%%

 The owner of the caravanserai in Karawa, the eponymously named [[Ikram’s]].
 He is proud of his establishment, the food and drink it serves, and the commerce it attracts.
 Perennially optimistic, sociable, and friendly.
 Always ready with a drink and a story, to tell or to hear; prone to gossip and particularly fond of travelers and new stories.